 Where can I get additional information about the Georgia real estate license exam?

-The Georgia Real Estate Commission (GREC) contracts with Applied Measurement Professionals, Inc (AMP) to facilitate and administer the state’s real estate licensing exam.
-AMP provides the Georgia Real Estate Candidate Handbook which provides details about registering for and taking the licensing exam.
+The Georgia Real Estate Commission (GREC) contracts with PSI (formerly AMP), to facilitate and administer the state’s real estate licensing exam.
+PSI provides the Georgia Real Estate Candidate Handbook which provides details about registering for and taking the licensing exam.

 Is there a time limit for paying for and picking up my license after passing the exam?